PDLT-University-of-York/test-split-site/docs/training/case-studies/-case-study-boxes.md

 ## Case study: The challenges and acessibility opportunities of pre-recorded lecture content
 archaeology-spikins

-!!! case-study "Case study: [The challenges and acessibility opportunities of pre-recorded lecture content]"
+!!! case-study "Case study: The challenges and acessibility opportunities of pre-recorded lecture content"

     Penny Spikins reflects on her experiences used audio description and ‘podcasting’ approaches when pre-recording lecture content, and how this helped to meet her students' varied accessibility needs and stimulate thinking and engagement with students in different ways.